 Tall, sturdy posts are a safe bet, as are posts with sisal rope.

 If your furniture is getting unwanted scratching, try having multiple posts, rub cat nip on the post to attract the cats, and putting a post in front of the furniture can correct the behaviours.

-A cat tree, especially one near a window can provide hours of entertainment.
+A cat tree, especially one near a window, can provide hours of entertainment: consider it Cat TV!

-Kitty Condos and Beds.
-Cat trees and condos offer an additional, appropriate place to scratch, but importantly, it gives them vertical height to feel confident and just to survey their domain.
+Cat trees and condos offer an additional, appropriate place to scratch, but importantly, it gives them vertical height to feel confident, a cozy place to sleep, and just to survey their domain.
 It’s also gives them a sense of ownership of a space in the home.